komuw/sewer/README.md

 ## FAQ:
 - Why another ACME client?
-  I wanted an ACME client that I could use to programmatically(as a library) use to get certificates.
+  I wanted an ACME client that I could use to programmatically(as a library) acquire/get certificates.
 However I could not find anything satisfactory for use in Python code.
 - Why is it called Sewer?
   Because, for the longest time now, getting certificates has felt like wading through sewers.
 That was before Let's Encrypt showed up.
-  Also I really like the Kenyan hip hop artiste going by the name of Kitu Sewer.
+  Also, I really like the Kenyan hip hop artiste going by the name of Kitu Sewer.